MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 An application can use the `Id` property for tracking individual fingers.
 Notice the `IsInContact` property.
 This property is always `true` for `Pressed` events and `false` for `Released` events.
 It's also always `true` for `Moved` events on iOS and Android.
 The `IsInContact` property might be `false` for `Moved` events on the Universal Windows Platform when the program is running on the desktop and the mouse pointer moves without a button pressed.

-You can use the `TouchEffect` class in your own applications by including the file in the solution's PCL project, and by adding an instance to the `Effects` collection of any Xamarin.Forms element.
+You can use the `TouchEffect` class in your own applications by including the file in the solution's .NET Standard library project, and by adding an instance to the `Effects` collection of any Xamarin.Forms element.
 Attach a handler to the `TouchAction` event to obtain the touch events.

 To use `TouchEffect` in your own application, you'll also need the platform implementations included in **TouchTrackingEffectDemos** solution.